How to Pickle

 This can be adjusted depending on desired taste, you kick up the sugar/salt measurements if you want a more sweet or salty flavor.

 Cut your vegetables.
 I like to use my mandoline when I am pickling red onions.
-For something like cauliflower, you can cut into small florets, for something like a carrot you can leave them whole if they are very small, or cut them into bite-size pieces.
+For something like cauliflower, you can cut it into small florets, for something like a carrot you can leave them whole if they are very small, or cut them into bite-size pieces.
 Place your vegetables in a glass jar.

 Using a saucepan add your water, vinegar, sugar, salt, and other hearty seasonings, like the pickling spices or peppercorns ( for softer flavors like the garlic and thyme I like to place them into the jar with the vegetables).
 Bring the liquid to a boil over medium heat, and once the sugar and salt have dissolved, pour over the vegetables in the glass jar.
 You want to make sure the vegetables are fully submerged in the liquid.